-Broome township is the service and trade hub of the region, servicing agricultural, pastoral, mining and oil and gas production in the Shire and Kimberley (including offshore).
+Broome township is the service and trade hub of the region, servicing agricultural, pastoral, mining and oil and gas production in the Shire and Kimberley (including offshore such as INPEX Ichthys).
 It also serves as the "gateway" for tourists and visitors to the Kimberley, a combination of drive in and fly in visitors.
 International visitors can also arrive via cruise ship, self drive and aircraft.

 The area has a tropical climate, defined by a wet and a dry season.
 The wet season generally lasts from November until April, while the dry season runs from May until October.
 Its climate means the area enjoys warm coastal temperatures of high 20C to low 30C all year round, making it a popular destination for visitors from colder climates during the winter months.
 The Kimberley Coast has the biggest tides in the southern hemisphere.
 The difference between high and low tides is up to around 10 metres.

-Broome has extraordinary natural assets including Marine Parks and areas of reserve and joint management.
+Broome has extraordinary natural assets including the Yawuru Nagulagun / Roebuck Bay Marine Park and areas of reserve and joint management.
 There are five groups of Indigenous rangers across the region.
-This includes Bardi Jawi Rangers at One Arm Point, Nyul Nyul Rangers at Beagle Bay, Yawuru Country Managers, Karajarri Rangers and Nyikina Mangala Rangers in and around Broome.
-These three groups employ teams of Aboriginal people to work on country, and all provide a range of environmental services, across management of landscapes (fire, weeds, feral animals) and monitoring (sensitive species, impacts and so forth).
-In Broome, the management of the conservation estate is undertaken jointly with the Shire of Broome via a joint Park management council, a governance process that formed as an outcome of the signing of the ILUA.
+This includes Bardi Jawi Rangers at One Arm Point, Nyul Nyul Rangers at Beagle Bay, Yawuru Country Managers, Karajarri Rangers and Nyikina Mangala and Yawuru Park Joint Management Rangers in and around Broome.
+These groups employ teams of Aboriginal people to work on country, and all provide a range of environmental services, across management of landscapes (fire, weeds, feral animals) and monitoring (sensitive species, impacts and so forth).
+In Broome, the management of the Yawuru Park conservation estate is undertaken jointly with the Shire of Broome via a joint Park management council, a governance process that formed as an outcome of the signing of the ILUA.